 A comparison between paradoxes helps to explain the anthropomorphism effect (Paraman and Annamalah, 2022).
-Additionally, users are concerned that human-like HSR could jeopardise their human identity and feel that engaging with HSRs requires more effort than speaking with humans.
-Recent research has focused particularly on how the service setting affects customers' readiness to engage HSRs.
+Additionally, users are concerned that human-like HSR could jeopardise their human identity and feel that engaging with HSR requires more effort than speaking with humans.
+Recent research has focused particularly on how the service setting affects customers' readiness to engage HSR.
 In some service contexts, Mende et al. (2019) discovered that clients feel extremely uneasy when an HSR has human-like morphologies, but less so in situations featuring other (non-human) morphologies.
-Lv et al. (2020) found that anthropomorphising HSRs can have a positive impact on consumers' tolerance levels in the event of a service failure, but this effect is diminished when there are time constraints involved.
+Lv et al. (2020) found that the anthropomorphism of HSRs can have a restorative effect on consumer tolerance but is lessened by time constraints in service failure.

-Without taking into account the specific settings of hotel services, research findings in the hospitality industry may lack consistency and accuracy.
+If the hotel service settings are not taken into consideration, research findings may be inconsistent.
 To understand further the elements influencing consumers' inclination to adopt anthropomorphic HSR, it is necessary to define the service contexts.
 When ownership of service dominance varies, so will the degree of customer influence and control over the service process and the degree to which consumers perceive control.
-Consumers who consider themselves as having complete control over the service experience are highly perceived in terms of control (Chi et al., 2020).
-Determining that perceived control affects how consumers perceive anthropomorphic HSRs, we propose the following fundamental hypotheses:
+Consumers who consider themselves as having complete control over the customer service experience are highly perceived in terms of control (Chi et al., 2020).
+Determining that perceived control affects how consumers perceive anthropomorphic SR, we propose the following fundamental hypotheses:

-H1a.: The inclination to employ HSRs in a circumstance with a high perceived control condition is positively influenced by the level of anthropomorphism in SEA hotels.

-H1b. : The level of anthropomorphism negatively affects users' willingness to engage HSRs in a situation with poor perceived control in SEA hotels.
+- H1a: The inclination to employ HSRS in a circumstance with a high perceived control condition is positively influenced by the level of anthropomorphism in SEA hotels. - H1b: The level of anthropomorphism negatively affects users' willingness to engage HSRS in a situation with poor perceived control in SEA hotels.

-4.3.
 Conditional indirect effects